ameyand/PDMv2/draft-ietf-ippm-encrypted-pdmv2.md

 Goal of Passive Attack: In this attack, the attacker is trying to obtain the order in which the packets were sent from the sender to the receiver for different flows.
 The amount of information gathered by the attacker is similar, to some extent, to the ones available by inspecting the TTCP sequence number, which is also usually not protected.
 Therefore, we consider this information leak acceptable.

-Nevertheless, this point should be noted if complete traffic obfuscation (including packet disordering) is necessary.
+Nevertheless, this point should be noted if complete traffic obfuscation (including packet reordering) is necessary.
 In these cases it is suggested to use IPSec ESP [RFC4303] in tunnel mode (in which case the PDMv2 can be used unencrypted).

 ### Active attacks with unencrypted PDMv2